 City of Grosse Pointe Park COVID-19 Updates

-Due to Executive Order 2020-147, all visitors to City Hall should wear a face mask upon entry into the building.
-More information regarding the mask mandate can be found here.
+Due to MDHHS Epidemic Order of October 29th, 2020. all visitors to City Hall should wear a face mask upon entry into the building.
+More information regarding the epidemic order can be found here.

 June 26, 2020: Spike in COVID-19 Cases